✉️ hamrak_bence@phd.ceu.edu

 Status quo bias and preferences for drug legalization: Evidence from a novel experimental approach (with Gabor Simonovits) Revise & resubmit

-From President to Pavement: Does Female Leadership Spur Women’s Local Political Engagement? (with Daniel Kovarek)
+From Presidential Palace to Potholes: Does Female Leadership Spur Women’s Local Political Engagement? (with Daniel Kovarek)

 Evaluating Democracy: Lay Perceptions vs. Experts Assessments in Hungary (with Alexander Bor)